jtrefke/jitsi-meet-video-conference-server/README.md

 The template includes parameters for existing SSL certificate and key.
 In order to provide the value it needs to be gzipped and base64 encoded without new line characters.
-This project includes a helper script `encode-certificate` in the `helpers` directory which will transform an existing file into the required format.
+This project includes a helper script `encode-file-parameters` in the `helpers` directory which will transform an existing file into the required format.

 **Using the AWS EC2 spot market**